Shockwave Therapy to Treat Erectile Dysfunction

 - You have experienced undesirable side effects of drugs or other treatments

-- You have not achieved satisfactory results with other impotence treatments
+- You have not achieved satisfactory results with other ED treatments

 - You have health conditions that limit your options for treatment

 - You wish to have harder, longer lasting erections

 The energy pulses in EDSWT are similar to sound waves.
 There’s usually no discomfort during or after the procedure.